Special Projects Editor

-Philip Bennett has spent more than 30 years as a foreign correspondent, newspaper editor and television journalist.
-He is the Eugene C. Patterson Professor of Journalism and Public Policy at Duke University, and Special Projects Editor at FRONTLINE.
+Philip Bennett is the Special Projects Editor at FRONTLINE.
+He has spent more than 30 years as a foreign correspondent, newspaper editor and television journalist.

-Bennett was also the managing editor of FRONTLINE between 2011-13, helping to oversee the series’ award-winning journalism.
-He came to FRONTLINE after four years as managing editor of The Washington Post, during a period in which the newspaper won 10 Pulitzer Prizes.
+Bennett was the managing editor of FRONTLINE between 2011-13, helping to oversee the series’ journalism.
+Before working in documentary film, he was managing editor of The Washington Post for four years, a period in which the newspaper won 10 Pulitzer Prizes.
 As the Post’s foreign editor after the attacks of September 11, 2001, he directed the paper’s global coverage including the wars in Iraq and Afghanistan.

 Bennett’s journalism career started in 1982 at The Lima Times in Peru.
-He was a foreign correspondent in Latin America for almost ten years, covering Mexico and Central America during the 1980s.
+He was a foreign correspondent in Latin America, covering Mexico and Central America during the 1980s.
 His work has appeared in many publications, including Vanity Fair, the Atlantic and El Pais in Spain.

 For 11 years he was a professor of journalism and public policy at Duke University.
 He holds a degree in history from Harvard College.